Foot numbness is one of the most prevalent neurological sciatica symptoms experienced by patients, regardless of their diagnosis.

 spinal structures, you will be well on your way to a valid diagnosis.

-Foot Numbness Advice
+Foot Numbness Bottom Line

 As long as serious health conditions have been ruled out by your doctor, finding the actual source of numbness in your foot or feet should not be too difficult.